-- The nominee demonstrates engagement in academic citizenship activities such as advising of student groups, student and/or faculty mentoring, leadership in faculty governance, faculty development activities, or leading committees with high impact to the department, college, and/or institution. - The nominee demonstrates engagement in professional/disciplinary service such as leadership in professional organizations, serving as editor/reviewer for scholarly journals, or serving with other institutions on accreditation and/or program evaluation teams. - The nominee demonstrates engagement in community service such as providing creative or technical assistance to public and private organizations (e.g., schools, governmental agencies, social service agencies), making public presentations/performances for general community audiences, and/or serving on community advisory boards.
+- The nominee demonstrates engagement in high level academic citizenship activities.
+Examples include but are not limited to advising student groups; mentoring students or faculty; leadership in faculty governance; leading faculty development activities; or leading committees to the department, college, and/or institution. - The nominee demonstrates engagement in professional/disciplinary service.
+Examples include but are not limited to serving in a leadership role in professional organizations, serving as editor/reviewer for scholarly journals, or serving with other institutions on accreditation and/or program evaluation teams. - The nominee demonstrates engagement in community service such as providing creative or technical assistance to public and private organizations (e.g., schools, governmental agencies, social service agencies), making public presentations/performances for general community audiences, and/or serving on community advisory boards.

-- CEP faculty members with a notable record of contributions in service. - Has not been a recipient of the CEP Faculty Service Award within the previous three (3) academic years.
+- CEP faculty members with a notable record of contributions in service. - Has not been a recipient of the CEP Faculty Service Award within the previous three (3) academic years (i.e., 2020-2021, 2021-2022, or 2022-2023).

-- Nominee and nominator contact information.

-- One (1) letter of nomination with an overview of nominee's contributions to excellence in service.
+- Nominee and nominator contact information. - One (1) letter of nomination with an overview of nominee's contributions to excellence in service as well as a description of recent service achievements in the past 5 years.
 Nomination letter should address the criteria for the service award and should not be longer than 2-pages, single-spaced.

-- Nominee's CV.
+The nominator should address all criteria in the evaluation rubric. - Nominee's abbreviated CV with highlighted achievements/activities in service in the previous five years.